AleGuarnieri/aleguarnieri.github.io/index.md

 I am Alessandro, a data analyst passionate about data science :bar_chart: but not only, as I play the piano and I love arts in general. :musical_score:

 Feel free to explore or send me a comment on all the exercises and projects I loaded.
+I've always been interested in science and its applications to the real world since ever.